 - 3.6 In Approach 2, depicted on the right hand side of Table 1, design extension conditions without significant fuel degradation and design extension conditions with core melt are grouped together in level 4 of defence in depth.
 This approach emphasizes the distinction between the set of rules to be applied for design extension conditions and the set of rules to be applied for design basis accidents, both in the design and in the safety assessment. - 3.7 Despite their differences, both of these approaches are in compliance with para.
-5.29 (a) of SSR-2/1(Rev. 1) [1] and support, the implementation, to the extent practicable, of independence among safety systems, safety features for prevention of and safety features for mitigation of events considered in the design extension conditions.
+5.29 (a) of SSR-2/1(Rev. 1) [1] and support, the implementation, to the extent practicable, of independence between safety systems and those safety features for the prevention and/or mitigation of events considered in the design extension conditions.